-An analysis of a variety of different atmosphere and ocean measurements (through March) which are known to have long-period statistical relationships with the upcoming season's Atlantic tropical cyclone activity, as well as output from dynamical models, indicate that 2020 should have above-normal activity.
-The big question marks with this season's predictions revolve around what phase ENSO will be, as well as what the configuration of SSTs will look like in the Atlantic Ocean during the peak of the Atlantic hurricane season.
+An analysis of a variety of different atmosphere and ocean measurements (through May) which are known to have long-period statistical relationships with the upcoming season's Atlantic tropical cyclone activity, as well as output from dynamical models, indicate that 2020 should have well above-normal activity.
+The big question marks with this season's predictions revolve around whether ENSO remains neutral or transitions to La Niña conditions, as well as what the configuration of SSTs will look like in the Atlantic Ocean during the peak of the Atlantic hurricane season.